alephgamma/RHCA-study-notes/4_EX380_study_notes.md

     ...
 }
 ```
-Yes
+**Yes**

 7.3.
-The round-about way ...
+The round-about way to get the image on the registry.

 7.3.1.
-Import the image into the `podman images` *local storage AKA magic bucket*...
+Import the image into the `podman images` *local storage AKA magic bucket*
 ```
 podman import versioned-hello-v1_0.xyz registry.apps.example.com/myorg/myrepo/versioned-hello:v1.0
 ```